 Upon a suspected violation of this policy, the process is as described below.
 A visual flow-chart for the process is included in Appendix: Crookston Academic Integrity Procedure Flowchart.

 - The instructor teaching the course provides fair and timely notice (typically within 10 business days) of the allegation(s) to the student(s) via email.

 - The instructor will schedule a meeting with the student(s) to discuss the violation in person, virtually, or by phone at which time evidence supporting the allegation(s) will be presented to the student(s).
 The purpose of this meeting is to resolve the matter mutually whenever possible.
 In the event that multiple students are involved, it is at the instructor’s discretion as to whether to meet with the students individually or as a group.
 [Subsequent steps within these procedures are described for a single student, but apply for multiple students as well.]

-- If the student admits to the violation or the student refuses to meet with the instructor, the instructor (a) determines a sanction that is appropriate given the nature of the violation, (b) communicates the sanction to the student in writing, and (c) submits a written Report of Academic Dishonesty.
-The sanction may range in severity from a written warning to a failing grade for the course.
+- If the student admits to the violation or the student refuses to meet with the instructor, the instructor (a) determines an outcome that is appropriate given the nature of the violation, (b) communicates the outcome to the student in writing, and (c) submits a written Report of Academic Dishonesty.
+The outcome may range in severity from a written warning to a failing grade for the course.
 (See Office of Community Standards sanctioning guidelines and the current Report of Academic Dishonesty).